NASAWorldWind/WorldWindServerKit/README.md

 GeoServer web admin interface.

 ### Option 4.
 Deploy a binary distribution
-Copy and unzip a binary distribution (found in the worldwind-geoserver-dist/target folder) to a folder on your target computer.
+Copy and unzip a binary distribution (found in the *worldwind-geoserver-dist/target* folder) to a folder on your target computer.
 Then navigate to the root of the distribution folder and launch the appropriate startup script found in the bin folder.
 You must establish some requisite environment variables to run GeoServer.
-The startup script will prompt you to complete any missing prerequisites.
+The startup script will prompt you to satisfy any missing prerequisites.

 Windows example: